ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ### draw.io Issues

 Open Issues:
 1. Issue #620 where setting the icon text background to transparent doesn't work.
-Status: Found that this previously worked, so provided example in issue of a working style and a non-working style.
+Status: Found that this issue happens if labelBackgroundColor=none is before the image; statement in icon style, so place the labelBackgroundColor=none to anywhere after the image; statement.
+1a.
+Issue #839 to request moving the labelBackgroundColor=none to after the image; statement for IBM icons.
+Status: Opened.
 2. Issue #748 to remove container setting for 3 secondary boxes.
 Status: Open.

 Fixed Issues: